ken-hall/ken-hall/README.md

 - 👋 Hi, I’m @ken-hall
-- 👀 I’m interested in Living Systems Thinking (and support/hosting images for Drummer)
+- 👀 I’m interested in Living Systems Design
-- 🌱 I’m currently learning Drummer for oultining and blogging
+- 🌱 I’m currently learning Drummer, Rhino, HookPad & GarageBand
-- 💞️ I’m looking to collaborate on Evolving Sustainable Sapiens
+- 💞️ I’m looking to collaborate on Sustainability
-- 📫 You can reach me @ kenhall88@gmail.com with email title beginning "drumRoll..."
+- 📫 You can reach me @ kenhall88@gmail.com

 <!---
 ken-hall/ken-hall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.